TALA sportswear: Sustainable sportswear from top to toe

 Product

-TALA also develops products driven by data.
-As a social-first business, it has a large community it can draw insights from to create a range that meets the needs of its consumers, reducing the risk of poor selling products and waste.
+TALA's data-driven approach to product development further curbs hyperconsumerism by drawing insights from its vast community of users.
+This enables TALA to create a unique range that meets the needs of its consumers, reducing the risk of poor product sales and waste.

 The brand has a ‘no stock to landfill rule’, meaning it’ll never produce products specifically for a discount or promotional period.
 If products aren’t selling as well as expected, they’ll be discounted instead of wasted.